jayrulez/traktor-docs/engine/scripting.md

 ## How Scripts Attach to Your Game

 In Traktor, scripts become part of your game through the **ScriptComponent**.
 Think of components as Lego bricks that you attach to entities (game objects).
-A character entity might have a MeshComponent to make it visible, a PhysicsComponent to make it collide with things, and a ScriptComponent to make it behave intelligently.
+A character entity might have a MeshComponent to make it visible, a RigidBodyComponent to make it collide with things, and a ScriptComponent to make it behave intelligently.

 Here's how scripts are attached: